scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 The tests used the `Puma` web application server (unless otherwise specified).

-The `database_optimizations` banch of the demo app was used to run the tests:
+The `database_optimizations` branch of the demo app was used to run the tests:
 [https://github.com/scalableinternetservices/demo/tree/database_optimizations](https://github.com/scalableinternetservices/demo/tree/database_optimizations)

 ---